November 2023

 The second reason I do this is because of my own personal trauma during my time as a school counselor, witnessing countless times where schools were choosing what was best for the "district" over what was best for the "student".
 I fought as loudly and vehemently as I could for the children without a voice in public education, only to face gaslighting, manipulation, cover-ups, false accusations, and generally being made to feel worthless.
 As was the story with my family growing up, I noticed that my story was common to many teachers, counselors, aides, staff, and even adult volunteers, and were leading many to quit the profession altogether.
 Only when I was becoming physically ill while continuing to work for public education that I decided my time working for schools who cared more about themselves than the children they claim to serve, had come to an end.
 Since then, I have started advocating for the mistreatment of employees in schools, in addition to the mistreatment of students, through my new role as a licensed professional counselor.

 Finally, if you have read to this point, thank you for listening to my story :) But there is no story without Him.
 Jesus the Christ of Nazareth is my personal Lord and Savior, who died for me, and then was raised back to life, so that I could have eternal life, in Heaven with God, The Father Almighty.
 It is this man who is at the core of everything I do, but not just because of what He has done for me, but what He modeled for us to do for everyone.
 He stood up to a corrupt institution prioritizing wealth, political power, and self-edification to fight for inclusion, equity, and the personal worth of every single person.
-During this time, He was asked whom is the greatest in the Kingdom of Heaven was, to which He replied by indicating that a young boy, most likely of school age, was the greatest.
-Personally, I will ALWAYS feel that the greatest work I can do for His Kingdom is to help those who are the greatest in it (children), and those who help the greatest in it, whether they be teachers, parents, counselors, coaches, mentors, siblings, anyone.
-Our world is constantly attempting to shape, mold, form, deform, reform, and influence children into something that serves the world, instead of what they choose to become.
-I am here to do everything I can to protect a child’s natural development in mind, heart, body, and soul, and to fight for those, like me, who fight for them.
+During this time, He was asked whom is the greatest in the Kingdom of Heaven, to which He replied by indicating that of a young child, most likely of school age, was the greatest.
+Personally, I will ALWAYS feel that the greatest work I can do for His Kingdom is to help those who are the greatest in it, the children.
+Also, those who help the greatest in it, whether they be teachers, parents, counselors, coaches, mentors, pastors, siblings, or anyone.
+This world is constantly attempting to form, deform, inform, conform, misform, and reform our children into something that will perform, instead of how they should be able to choose to transform into who they would choose to be.
+I am here to do everything I can to protect a child’s natural, God-given right to develop in mind, heart, body, and soul.
+And to fight and advocate for those like me, who fight for them, and all of those who can't fight for themselves.